JESUS 2.0 – Follow the Science

 This has been completely missed by Christianity up to this very day.
 It is still locked into the shamanic paradigm.
 The resurrection validates the death, proves that he is the Messiah, and will pay off some day.
 But right now, it does not do very much at all.

-Bottom line: in Christianity you get the idea of the resurrection but you do not get the vivid sensory experience of the risen Jesus.
+Bottom line: in Christianity you get the idea of the resurrection but you do not get the experience of the risen Jesus.
 His original followers did, but they had no conceptual tools to explain it.

 Good News 2.0